JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 ## Creating a Kotlin/Native Gradle project
 <a name="create-gradle-project"></a>

-The _New Project_ wizard can be used to start a new Kotlin/Native project with just one click.
+The _New Project_ wizard in IntelliJ IDEA can be used to start a new Kotlin/Native project with just one click.
 Check out the _Kotlin_ section and select the _Native | Gradle_ option to generate the project.
 For a better understanding and to explain what's happening, in this tutorial we'll create the project manually.